-The Company may from time to time become involved in disputes within the framework of normal business operations and is exposed to risks associated with the potential for customers, suppliers, partners or other parties to take legal action against the Company.
+The Company may from time to time become involved in disputes and is exposed to risks associated with the potential for customers, suppliers, partners or other parties to take legal action against the Company.
 Major and complicated disputes can be costly, time- and resource-consuming and may disrupt normal business operations.
 There is a risk that the results of disputes will have an adverse effect on the Company's business, financial condition and results of operations.